ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 3. Locate Object Storage Settings and click **Add a bucket**.
 4. Choose an option in Configure Storage Bucket menu (Amazon S3 or Azure Blob storage).
 5. Follow the on-screen instructions.
 For details, see [Setting up a cloud object storage bucket](/docs/netezza?topic=netezza-cloudobjectstorage).

-    If you prefer to configure the bucket without credentials by granting cross-tenant access to Netezza, contact IBM Support for assistance.
-    {: note}

 6. Once the bucket is configured, the button will change to **Enable Object Storage**.

 **Important**